codegeeks-ir/codegeeks-ir/README.md

 When you are ready to commit changes, please do not use `git add . ` !
 There are submodules inside `collections/` that are actually another repos.
 If you mistakenly added those, be sure to run
-`git rm --cached collections/` for unstaging `collections/`.
+`git restore --staged collections/` for unstaging `collections/`.
 Then You are free to make commit.

 ## How to update theme ?